 TRUCK acknowledges that our exhibition spaces are situated on the traditional territories of the people of the Treaty 7 region in Southern Alberta, which includes the Blackfoot Confederacy (comprising the Siksika, Piikani, and Kainai First Nations), the Tsuut’ina First Nation, and the Stoney Nakoda (including the Chiniki, Bearspaw, and Wesley First Nations).
 The City of Calgary is also home to the Métis Nation of Alberta, Region III.

-The Second Story Art Society O/A TRUCK Contemporary Art in Calgary is a non-profit artist-run centre dedicated to the development and public presentation of contemporary art.
-Since 1983, TRUCK has provided a forum for the production and dissemination of contemporary art and related cultural practices in Calgary and the Southern Alberta region.
-TRUCK supports artists and artistic communities through exhibition programming, lectures, screenings, performances, publications, commissions, off-site and public programs, residencies, engagement and outreach, and advocacy activities.
+TRUCK Contemporary Art is a non-profit artist-run centre dedicated to the development and public presentation of contemporary art.
+Established in 1983 as The Second Story Art Society, TRUCK provides a forum for the production and dissemination of contemporary art and related cultural practices in Calgary, on Treaty 7 territory in the Southern Alberta region.
+TRUCK supports artists and artistic communities through exhibition programming, lectures, screenings, performances, publications, commissions, off-site and public programs, residencies, community collaborations, engagement and outreach, and advocacy activities.

-Our exhibitions and public programming initiatives aim to connect the artistic community in Calgary, global discourses on contemporary art, national partners in the artist-run sector, and the general public.
-Our goal is the advancement of contemporary art and the enrichment of local, national, and international communities both today, and into the future.
+Our exhibitions and public programming initiatives aim to connect the artistic community in Calgary, to global discourses on contemporary art, national partners in the artist-run sector, and the general public.
+Our goal is the advancement of contemporary art and the enrichment of local, national, and international communities today and into the future.

 2009 10 Avenue SW